 Butter not only tastes better, it's truly a health food!

-Our bodies need the healthy fats and nutrients in butter (and other healthy fats)–this is what helps your body correctly utilize all of the other nutrients in your foods, and I'm convinced this is why I fall asleep easily at night and then wake up feeling great every day with loads of energy!
+Our bodies need the healthy fats and nutrients in butter (and other healthy fats)–this is what helps your body fully utilize all of the other nutrients in your foods, and I'm convinced this is why I fall asleep easily at night and then wake up feeling great every day with loads of energy!

 Stick with real butter and other healthy fats and your body WILL thank you.